wso2/msf4j/samples/security/README.md

  (https://docs.wso2.com/display/IS510/Configuring+a+Service+Provider)

 4) Then under the "configure inbound authentication" section, create an OAuth2 application which represents your client application.
 Instructions are available in the above documentation link.

+For "Callback Url", provide "https://localhost:9443/oauth2/token"

 Once the OAuth2 application is created, you will get a pair of keys called OAuth Client Key and OAuth Client Secret.

 5) Execute following command from the installation directory to start the server.  e.g. /home/user/wso2is-5.1.0/